thomasjallerton/nimbus-framework/docs/resources/functions/QueueFunction.md

 sidebar_label: Queue Function
 ---

 A queue function will be triggered when an item is added to a queue.
 Unlike a notification topic, consumers compete to with each other.
-This means that only one consumer will ingest the new item(s), unlike a notification where all consumers ar notified about a new object.
+This means that only one consumer will ingest the new item(s), unlike a notification where all consumers are notified about a new object.

 ## Basic Usage
 A method is annotated with `@QueueServerlessFunction`, specifying a a queue id and a batch size.
 This batch size specifies the maximum amount of items an invocation of the serverless function will contain (not necessarily the annotated method).